aptos-labs/aptos-core/developer-docs-site/docs/tutorials/your-first-nft.md

 )
 ```

-These script functions can be called via the REST API.
+These entry functions can be called via the REST API.
 See below:

 <Tabs>
 <TabItem value="typescript" label="Typescript" default>